ddhartma/Sparkify-Project/README.md

 | userId    | string     | user identifier

-- The json file 'mini_sparkify_event_data.json' has been loadded into a Spark dataframe
+- The json file 'mini_sparkify_event_data.json' was loaded into a Spark dataframe
-- A dataframe explanatory gave the following results:
+- From a dataframe exploration the following results were obvious:
     - 286500 entries in the dataset
-    - 226 unique users, 189 unique last names and 56 unique first names.
+    - 226 unique users, 189 unique last names and 56 unique first names
-    - 2354 unique sessionIds.
+    - 2354 unique sessionIds
-    - 8346 users with an 'empty string userId' and without first, last name and gender.
+    - 8346 users with an 'empty string userId' and without first, last name and gender
     - 0 null userIds
     - 0 null sessionIds
+    - 52 'churned' user
+    - 173 'non-churned' user

     ![image1]